pyca/cryptography/docs/hazmat/backends/interfaces.rst

         :param bytes password: The password to use if this data is encrypted.
             Should be None if the data is not encrypted.

-        :return: A new instance of the appropriate private key or public key that the serialized data contains.
+        :return: A new instance of the appropriate type of private key that the serialized data contains.

         :raises ValueError: If the data could not be deserialized correctly.